Protester breaks into Russian evening newscast with anti-war sign

 Ms Ovsyannikova joins more than 750 people who have been arrested across Russia for protesting the war in Ukraine over the last several days.

-According to OVD-Info, an independent monitoring group which also reported Ms Ovsyannikova's situation, police have arrested at least 756 people during demonstrations in 37 cities across the country.
+According to OVD-Info, an independent monitoring group which also reported on Ms Ovsyannikova's situation, police have arrested at least 756 people during demonstrations in 37 cities across the country.
 Approximately half of the arrests occurred in Moscow.

 On 4 March, Mr Putin criminalised dissent, prohibiting independent war reporting and protests against the war with sentences of up to 15 years in prison for violators.